HunterStevens/labs-engineering-standards/docs/topics/security.md

 ## (SC-100) Never Commit Secrets

-No secrets, credentials or sensitive data shall ever be committed to a Git repository, either local or remote.
+No secrets, credentials, or sensitive data shall ever be committed to a Git repository, either local or remote.

 Rationale:

 - Secrets provide access to administrative functions as well as protected data.
-  Exposing secrets in a repository is a primary attack vector for compromised systems that is exploited every day on the internet.
+  Exposing secrets in a repository is a primary attack vector for compromised systems that are exploited every day on the internet.
 Secrets must be protected at all times and are instantly at risk and exposed when committed into a source code repository.